reimagined/resolve/packages/storage-drivers/resolve-storage-memory/README.md

 # `resolve-storage-memory`

-This package serves as a driver for `resolve-storage` to store events using memory.
+This package serves as a driver for `resolve-es` to store events using memory.

 ## Usage